stabudesk/chipmonk/README.md

 # Worries
-Chipmonk2 has got too big?
+chipmonk2 has got too big?
 Even executing it is difficult.
 I.e.
-> Famous errors: presneting -ystr to the executable ... it gives a plain segfault no info. obvious it shoudl be -y!
+> Famous errors: presenting -ystr to the executable ... it gives a plain segfault no info. obvious it shoudl be -y!
 > presenting the same gff file to both -a and -y option ... not looking properly at args .. another blank segfault.

 # Making the blast output hashtable
 Funnily enough only the first entries were stored anyway.
-KInd of unusual I need to go over why the other were rejected.
+Kind of unusual I need to go over why the other were rejected.
-It's actually something that I wanted to do, but I need to discover why it's bein done automatically.
+It's actually something that I wanted to do, but I need to discover why it's being done automatically. this is easy enough to discover the specifically rejects all except first.

 # the issue of strand-sense
-when mathing of a fasta file, that only has the one forward sense.
+when matching of a fasta file, that only has the one forward sense.
 If you have feature which is Crick sense, you decide to translate or not.
 My convention is to translate, and to accompany the annotation somehow with the "-" reverse strand symbol.
 IS there scope for confusion?
 Of course, bu the idea and the convention I think, is that a fasta should have the literal sequence.

 # feature name encoding